 - Total savings $2,650 or $31,800 per year!

 Of course the biggest point I want to make about right-sizing is not just about the money.
 Sure it’s nice to have an extra $31,800 every single year to spend on investments or other things we truly enjoy, but the best benefit is how liberating the experience of living debt free turns out to be.
-By not having the financial commitment of over $30,000 per year hanging over our head for things we didn’t really need and had grown tired of carrying for, we freed ourselves to use that same amount of money to follow our dreams and desires and/or to be of help to causes we believe in supporting.
+By not having the financial commitment of over $30,000 per year hanging over our head for things we didn’t really need and had grown tired of caring for, we freed ourselves to use that same amount of money to follow our dreams and desires and/or to be of help to causes we believe in supporting.

 Other highlights from the change include now living in a neighborhood that is tremendously rewarding.
 Our current neighborhood offers a handful of free amenities that we consider much more desirable than our previous yard and bigger home.
 We also have a great deal more free time to devote to exercise and creativity that we would have unknowingly devoted to just maintaining a larger lifestyle.